dylan-profiler/visions/docsrc/source/visions/thinker/data_type_view.rst

 - Missing values are handled inconsistently (int, bool, object)
 - Strings are stored as objects

+Pandas' functionality to create abstract data types is ExtensionsDType.
+It is expressive.
+Creating a new type has high overhead, as we need to define it from scratch for the lack of basic components.

 Decoupling physical and logical types